ArchLars/midisynthd/README.md

 ## 🎵 Overview

 `midisynthd` is a lightweight, system-level MIDI synthesizer daemon that provides General MIDI playback on Linux systems.
-It runs as a background service and exposes itself as an ALSA sequencer device, allowing any MIDI-capable application to use it transparently – just like the built-in MIDI synthesizer on Windows.
+It runs as a background service and exposes itself as an ALSA sequencer device, allowing any MIDI-capable application to use it transparently.

 ### Why midisynthd?